Lightnet/spacetimedb-app-game/README.md

 - 3d ( n/a )

 # Notes:
-- reviewing how to create game logics in database api.
+- Learning how to create game logics in database api.
--
+- This topic focus on database, server, typescript, javascript and client browser.

 # Information:
- Work on sample 2.5 world movement and collision test.
-By using the SpaceTimeDB to handle the server and database all one package.
-Which can use table and loop schedule table.
+  This is just prototype sample build.
+To build 2.5D world in 2D plane collision 2D.
 Simple input direction with collision 2d plane.

-Design for 2.5D world.
+  By using the SpaceTimeDB to handle database and server plugin module ( web assembly ) with typescript.
+Which can use tables and run schedule table loop logics.

+  The browser will use three js, van js, spacetimedb and other packages.
+To keep it very simple with javascript module type for development testing.

 # SpaceTimeDB:
   Work in progress.

-  This topic focus on database, server, typescript, javascript and client browser.

   Using SpaceTimeDB, Bun js and browser client to keep things simple to run applications.
 Web server to host site for statics files.

-  SpaceTimeDB is Database but with the server with web assembly module.
+  SpaceTimeDB is all one with Database and server with web assembly module.
 You can think of the server module as plugins for database that support Typescript to able to run game logic which is direct access database to query.
-Like PostgresQL that need to connect to stand alone server game network.
-Which SpaceTimeDB was build for it.

 ```
           SpaceTimeDB